-Today, I got a message from a friend who’s a climate change expert, giving me a preview of a talk on the subject that I suckered him into.
-Inside were beautiful, informative charts and pictures showing how much carbon emissions have changed our environment, how much more it could change in the future, and what we could be doing to reverse this trend.
+Today, I received a message from a friend who is an expert on climate change.
+In the message, he gave me a preview of a lecture that he was about to give on the issue, which I had convinced him to give.
+On the inside were some stunning and educational charts and photographs that demonstrated how much carbon emissions have impacted our world, how much more it may change in the future, and what we as a species should be doing to buck this trend.

 The Meaning Of Federal Funding

-A couple of hours later, I got an email from another friend linking to this article about President Obama’s Transportation Secretary, Ray LaHood, announcing that the government is going to treat bicycling and walking as important forms of transportation when it comes to providing federal funding.
-It’s not just autos and trucks that will get proper driving environments, it seems.
+A couple of hours later, I got an email from another friend linking to an article about President Obama’s Transportation Secretary, Ray LaHood, announcing that the government is going to treat walking and bicycling as important forms of transportation when it comes to providing federal funding.
+The article was about how the government is going to treat walking and bicycling as important forms of transportation.
+It seems that adequate driving settings will be made available for more vehicles than only cars and trucks.

 Importance Of The Government